-Audio Engineering and Music Production Students: A good set of headphones (we recommend purchasing these after receiving instructions from your Course Head and/or Student ID for discounts) and a reliable hard drive.
+Audio Engineering and Music Production: A good set of headphones (we recommend purchasing these after receiving instructions from your Course Head and/or Student ID for discounts) and a reliable hard drive.
 A good computer with plenty of storage is recommended but not compulsory.
 Also bring notebook and pens.

-Entertainment Journalism and Entertainment Management: Notebook and pens; laptop optional.
+Entertainment Journalism, Entertainment Management and Screen & Media: Notebook and pens; laptop optional.

 Music Students: Primary instrument from Week 1 of classes (as appropriate—drums and keys are not necessary).
 Also bring a manuscript book, notebook and pens.

-Animation and VFX Students: A computer or laptop that meets the minimum recommended specifications from CG Spectrum.
+Animation & VFX: A computer or laptop that meets the minimum recommended specifications from CG Spectrum.

 1300 818 777